Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 4. PIPEDA Was Amended in 2015

 Since originally becoming law on 1 January, 2004, PIPEDA has undergone some changes.
-What’s known as the Digital Privacy Act of 2015 amended PIPEDA to cover the growth of Internet commerce, communication options, and other tasks that would of necessity involve collecting and sharing data.
+What’s known as the Digital Privacy Act of 2015 amended PIPEDA to cover the growth of Internet commerce, communication options, and other tasks that would have necessarily involved collecting and sharing data.
 Those provisions went into full effect in 2018.

 5. Canada Participates in the Five Eyes Agreement